Adolphine Fletcher Terry: Personal life

-Adolphine Fletcher Terry and David D. Terry (1881-1963) were married in the Fletcher home on July 7, 1910.
-The Terrys had four children, David D. Terry Jr. (1911-1962), Mary Terry (1914-1974) born with a rare defect called osteogenesis imperfecta, Sally Terry (1916-1986), and William (Bill) Terry (1922-2016).
+Adolphine Fletcher Terry and David D. Terry (1881–1963) were married in the Fletcher home on July 7, 1910.
+The Terrys had four children, David D. Terry Jr. (1911–1962), Mary Terry (1914–1974) born with a rare defect called osteogenesis imperfecta, Sally Terry (1916–1986), and William (Bill) Terry (1922–2016).
 The Terrys also cared for David, Sr.'s sister after the death of his parents, as well as adopted Joseph, an orphan that their daughter Mary became friends with while receiving treatment for her illness.
 Terry took care of her large family throughout World War I and during David, Sr.'s career while still maintaining her role as an important Little Rock community member.

 David Sr. was involved in politics.
-From 1929-1933 he served on the Little Rock School Board.
+From 1929 to 1933 he served on the Little Rock School Board.
 After completing his tenure on the school board he was elected to the state legislature in 1933.
 Eventually David would go on to have two successful terms in the United States House of Representatives, but would lose races for both United States Senate and the Arkansas governorship.
 He died of Parkinson's disease on October 6, 1963.

 "Terry's son William and his wife Betty continue to be active in Little Rock.
 Their daughters and their families also carry on Adolphine Fletcher Terry’s commitment to making Little Rock better."